d99kris/nchat/README.md

 time, it is recommended to first run nchat without arguments (`nchat`) for its config dir to be created, and then edit proxy settings in `~/.nchat/app.conf` as needed, before running `nchat -s` to setup an account.

+### timestamp_iso

+Specifies whether to use ISO-style timestamps (`YYYY-MM-DD HH:MM`) in the UI and at export of chat history.
+By default nchat uses a dynamic "human-friendly"
+format:

+- `HH:MM` for timestamps on same date as today, e.g. `19:00`
+- `DAY HH:MM` for timestamps in the last week, e.g. `Mon 19:00`
+- `DD MMM HH:MM` for timestamps in the current year, e.g. `14 Nov 19:00`
+- `DD MMM YYYY HH:MM` for timestamps in non-current year, e.g. `14 Nov 2022 19:00`
+- `DD MMM YYYY HH:MM` for timestamps during export, e.g. `14 Nov 2022 19:00`

 ~/.nchat/ui.conf
 ----------------